Overview of tools for asteroid observers on this site

 Source code (C/C++) is available at GitHub.

-My thanks go to Jaime Nomen and Noelia Sánchez Ortiz for their thoughts on using navigation satellites for timing astrometry, and for providing some example astrometry for testing that I was getting the right answers.
+My thanks go to Jaime Nomen and Noelia Sánchez Ortiz for their thoughts on using navigation satellites for timing astrometry, and for providing some example astrometry for testing that I was getting the right answers; and to Dave Tholen for doing some really amazing tests of the sort that require a 2.2-m telescope, the extreme conditions on Mauna Kea, and really knowing how to get the last bit of precision out of astrometry.

 (2018 Jan 1) Galileo, BeiDou, and JXSS navsats are now also listed, along with the GPS and GLONASS satellites, even for "current" times.
 My hope is that this will provide alternative, possibly brighter targets.
 Be warned, though, that there's a slight element of inconvenience to them.
 I can tell you where to look for these objects, with an accuracy of an arcminute or so.
 But it takes a few days before really precise positions are available for them.
 Basically, you can look here, find out where to get these satellites, and then check back in a few days to learn where they "really" were.